 Here’s more from Stein:

-- The Clippers received major interest in Kawhi Leonard in the final hour before last Thursday’s trade deadline after the Clippers’ decision to trade Ivica Zubac to Indiana became public knowledge.
+- The Clippers received major interest in Kawhi Leonard in the final hour before last Thursday’s trade deadline after their decision to trade Ivica Zubac to Indiana became public knowledge.
 While they ultimately held onto their best player, potential suitors are expected to line up after the season to make offers for Leonard, who will have one year remaining on his contract and is extension eligible.

 The NBA should be worried, period.
 Between every game turning into a three point shooting contest, dubious foul calls being whistled constantly, and a distinct inability for over half the players in the league to play defense, the game is borderline unwatchable half the time.